djalbat/the-occam-user-manual/understanding-grammars.md

 Now consider the same variable declaration but written in a different language, called controlled natural language, or CNL for short.
 Occam does not natively support this language as yet but will do so in the future.
-It can be created using the grammars sandbox that is the subject of the next chapter, however:
+It can be created using the grammar sandbox that is the subject of the next chapter, however:

 ```
 Let x be a variable of type ℕ.